 This is the period from when a person first comes across your business to when they buy from you for the first time.

 For my business, this can sometimes be a year or more.
 People need to be in the right position to want marketing consultancy and sometimes they meet me when the timing isn't right.
 For many other businesses, it isn't so long.
-And I've worked with clients that have longer "elapsed time" timescales than me.
+And I've worked with clients that have longer buying process timespans than me.

 This is the amount of time that a customer needs to spend actively considering their decision before they buy.
-"Accrued time" might include time spent in the following ways...
+"Attention timespan" might include time spent in the following ways...

 Once you're in a routine of testing and measuring your marketing, you can use all this wonderful data to improve your processes.
 Feed it back into your assumptions, your strategy, your customer persona, and all the other elements of your marketing.
 By doing this you'll end up with a finely-tuned, efefctive marketing machine that will drive robust, sustainable sales for your business.

 If you want to start implementing this process in your business to see robust, sustainable sales results, I'd love to help you.
-I usually start with a free 30-minute consulting call, like a "test drive", so you can see what I'm like to work with.
+I usually start with a free 30-minute consulting call, so we can get to know each other and you can see what I'm like to work with.
 Then we'd talk about what you want to achieve in your business and see if I'm the right person to help you.